The Top Four Ways To Fill Hot Sauce Bottles

 - Can get expensive

-If you're looking for the Cadillac of hot sauce filling options, this is for you.
-However, be prepared for sticker shock as some of these can hit $5,000 dollars not including the air compressor needed to run one of these.
+This is the Cadillac of hot sauce filling methods.
+Like a Cadillac, be prepared for sticker shock, some of these can hit $5,000 dollars, not including the air compressor that is needed to run one of these.

 Pros: